itswadesh/shopnx-ecommerce/README.md

+This project is created using AngularJS which is getting older.
+Hence Its getting hard to maintain.
+I am working on a latest open source ecommerce project using Svelte/Sapper https://github.com/itswadesh/sapper-ecommerce#readme which is super fast and easy to get started

 # ShopNX - Shopping Cart with AngularJS (eCommerce web application)
 A single page Shopping Cart web applications with many necessary features of an ecommerce application.